cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 ## Requirements

 In the Cosmos SDK [v0.46.0 release](https://docs.cosmos.network/v0.46/modules/gov/), the gov module has been [upgraded from `v1beta1` to `v1`](https://github.com/cosmos/cosmos-sdk/blob/main/UPGRADING.md#xgov-1).
-To follow the tutorial, you must use the binary of a chain with the gov module, using a v0.46+ version of the SDK.
+To follow this tutorial, you must use the binary of a chain with the _v1_ gov module, for instance with a v0.46+ version of the SDK.
 For demonstration purposes, you will use `simd`, the simulation app of the Cosmos SDK.

 To install `simd`, first clone the Cosmos SDK GitHub repository and checkout the right version: